dynamicwebpaige/community-1/rfcs/20190308-addons-proxy-maintainership.md

 maintainership can be granted with a lower barrier for entry as this will not include write permissions to the repo.

-Additionally, Proxy maintainers are encouraged co-maintain existing TensorFlow Addons subpackages/submodules.
+Additionally, Proxy maintainers are encouraged to co-maintain existing TensorFlow Addons subpackages/submodules.
 If a potential maintainer chooses to do so, there are a few things to consider first:

 * If the subpackage has an existing maintainer, the potential maintainer must communicate with them first.
-The existing maintainer would need to approve the co-maintainer role, and might give the potential maintainer a specific task to do first.
+The existing maintainer would need to approve the co-maintainer role, and might give the potential maintainer a specific task to complete before granting co-maintainership.

 * If the subpackage has major bugs, the potential maintainer can provide fixes and expedite their inclusion as a listed